 Total Time 30 minutes

-This recipe is for a small batch of refrigerator jam.
-The process is easy, quick, versatile for any fruit or flavor combination, and is made without pectin.
-Use this base recipe to make strawberry, raspberry, blueberry, blackberry, peach, or numerous other flavor combinations of jam!
+This recipe is for a small batch of refrigerator jam made without pectin.
+Use this base recipe to make strawberry, raspberry, blueberry, or other flavors of jam!

 Ingredients